 5.9.
 Serializable Snapshot Isolation

-In the following, the technical terms shown in below are used without definitions.
+In the following, several technical terms are used without definitions.
+Please refer to the references for these terms:

 • precedence graph (also known as dependency graph and serialization graph)